Kia Cadenza Insurance Rates

 Rates are averaged for all Kia Cadenza models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers considered higher risk with DUI or reckless driving convictions pay on average $1,410 more every year than a driver with a clean driving record
+- Drivers considered higher risk with reckless driving or DUI convictions will pay on average $1,380 more each year for auto insurance

 Rate Tables and Charts